Why do we dream?

 sleep and dreams

-Discover the connection between emotions, dreams and nightmares
+Discover the connection between your emotions, dreams and nightmares

 Have you ever wondered why we evolved to dream?
-Or why dreams can seem so real and meaningful when we are experiencing them but are mostly forgotten?
-Or why, when we do manage to remember a dream, it often seems so weird?
+Or what your dreams mean?
+Or why your dreams can seem so real and meaningful when you experience them but are then mostly forgotten?
+Or why, when you do manage to remember a dream, it often seems so weird?

-This site offers the answers to this age-old mystery - the function of dreaming - as well as explaining the connection between dreaming, depression, schizophrenia and hypnosis.
-It also explains the overwhelming importance to evolution of the REM state.
+This site contains the answers to these age-old mysteries as well as explaining the connection between dreaming, depression, schizophrenia and hypnosis.
+It also explains the overwhelming importance to evolution of the brain state known as REM (rapid eye movements).

-In the expectation fulfilment theory of dreaming (first published in 1993), psychologist Joe Griffin explains how far from being a mere by-product of 'brain down-time' as some people think, dreaming plays a central role in keeping us sane and in some circumstances, it can quite literally, drive us mad.
+When something evolves in Nature it is usually for a good reason and dreaming is no different.
+The expectation fulfilment theory of dreaming (first published in 1993 by psychologist Joe Griffin) explains how, far from being a mere by-product of 'brain down-time' as some people think, or a way of consolidating memories as others suggest, dreaming evolved to play a central role in keeping us sane.
+However, in some circumstances, it can, quite literally, drive us mad.

 Read on to find out more about the expectation fufilment theory of dreams ...